boston plastic surgery cosmetic surgery specialist image boston plastic surgery breast augmentation image

 Saline Breast Implants

-Over the past several years, the vast majority of breast augmentation surgeries have used saline implants.
-The outer shell of the implant is made of silicone rubber and the inside is filled with saline, a sterile salt and water solution, similar to intravenous fluids.
+Until about a decade ago, the vast majority of breast augmentation surgeries have used saline implants.
+The outer shell of a saline implant is made of strong, flexible silicone rubber and the inside is filled with saline, a sterile saltwater solution.

 Silicone Gel Breast Implants